Bidiagonal matrix factorisations related to multiple orthogonal polynomials: Acknowledgements

 \section{Acknowledgements}

-\textbf{AB} acknowledges Centre for Mathematics of the University of Coimbra funded by the Portuguese Government through FCT/MCTES, DOI: 10.54499/UIDB/00324/2020. \textbf{JEFD}, \textbf{AF}, and \textbf{HL} acknowledge Center for Research and Development in Mathematics and Applications (CIDMA) from University of Aveiro funded by the Portuguese Foundation for Science and Technology (FCT) through projects DOI: 10.54499/ UIDB/04106/2020 and DOI: 10.54499/UIDP/04106/2020.
-Additionally, JEFD acknowledges PhD contract DOI: 10.54499/UI/BD/152576/2022 from FCT. \textbf{JEFD} and \textbf{MM} acknowledge research project [PID2021- 122154NB-I00], Ortogonalidad y Aproximaci\'on con Aplicaciones en Machine Learning y Teor\'ia de la Probabilidad funded by MICIU/AEI/10.13039/501100011033 and by ``ERDF A Way of making Europe''.
+\textbf{AB} acknowledges financial support by the Centre for Mathematics of the University of Coimbra (CMUC, https://doi.org/10.54499/UID/00324/2025) under the Portuguese Foundation for Science and Technology (FCT), Grants UID/00324/2025 and UID/PRR/00324/2025. \textbf{JEFD}, \textbf{AF}, and \textbf{HL} acknowledge Center for Research and Development in Mathematics and Applications (CIDMA) from University of Aveiro funded by the Portuguese Foundation for Science and Technology (FCT) through grants UID/4106/2025 and UID/PRR/4106/2025.
+Additionally, \textbf{JEFD} acknowledges PhD contract DOI: 10.54499/UI/BD/152576/2022 from FCT. \textbf{JEFD} and \textbf{MM} acknowledge research project [PID2021- 122154NB-I00], Ortogonalidad y Aproximaci\'on con Aplicaciones en Machine Learning y Teor\'ia de la Probabilidad funded by MICIU/AEI/ 10.13039/501100011033 and by ``ERDF A Way of making Europe''.